Release History

 The table lists all events with the following columns:- Performed by: The user or system actor that executed the action.

-- Activity: A description of the event (e.g., task started, release completed, task skipped).
+- Activity: A description of the event (for example, task started, release completed, task skipped).

 Long log messages are trimmed and can be expanded using Show more.
 Status-based events such as failed, completed, or skipped are highlighted with badges.